Responsible Conduct of Research

 UC Davis RCR Certificate Program Requirements

-- Attend at least one live Zoom session
+• Attend at least eight live Zoom sessions

-- Every RCR learner must participate in at least ONE live Zoom session, facilitated by faculty or staff, to receive the RCR Certificate.
+• Every RCR learner must participate in eight live Zoom sessions, facilitated by faculty or staff, to receive the RCR Certificate.

-- Participants enroll in the RCR courses for engineers, or RCR courses for all learners.
+• Participants enroll in the RCR courses for all learners.

 NOTE: These RCR courses do not satisfy the basic courses for human subjects or lab animal welfare.